 Kendal Crosslands Communities welcomes opportunities to share resources and knowledge with the greater community by partnering with educational institutions to offer students fieldwork experiences.
 College students enrolled in an accredited degree program attending an affiliated university may engage in internship/clinical/practicum experiences in various disciplines like nursing, rehab and social services depending on availability.

-Kendal~Crosslands Communities has partnered with the Chester County Intermediate Unit for 20 years to provide a site for vocational explorations for Discover program students.
-Discover is a comprehensive work-based learning approach program that prepares high school students with disabilities to transition from school to adult life.
+Kendal Crosslands Communities has partnered with the Chester County Intermediate Unit for over 20 years to provide a site for vocational explorations for Discover Program students.
+Discover Program offers students an integration of classroom and pre-vocational instruction with on the job training.
+It is a comprehensive work-based learning program that prepares high school students with different abilities to transition from school to adult life.

-With Kendal~Crosslands Communities staff acting as their mentors and CCIU teachers as their job coaches, the students explore job skills in dining services, housekeeping/laundry, maintenance, activities, or administration and experience service-related jobs in the actual locations in which they occur.
+With Kendal Crosslands Communities staff acting as mentors and CCIU teachers as job coaches, the students explore job skills in culinary services, housekeeping/laundry and experience service-related jobs in the actual locations in which they occur.

-Job coaches and mentors collaborate to achieve not only the development of specific work skills, but also the development of the social skills so necessary for job retention.
+Job coaches and mentors collaborate to achieve not only the development of specific work skills, but also the development of the social skills necessary for job placement and retention.